kuria/debug/README.rst

 Dumping any value
 =================

-Dumping arbitrary PHP values with nesting and string limits.
+Dumping arbitrary PHP values with nesting and string length limits.

 .. code:: php